design & build

 new-build for nursing home in Amsteldorp, Amsterdam-Oost

-“Despite the different appearances, the building is one ensemble where quality of life for the residents comes first.”
+“Despite the different appearances, the building is one ensemble, where quality of life for the residents comes first.”

 Due to its urban location, the building has several characters.
 On the city side, the facade design is based in the values of the general expansion plan (AUP), where architectural elements such as the loggias, stairwell and inner corridor determine the rhythm and articulation.
-On the court side, the intimate collective character and the human scale are important: the care rooms cannot be read individually, but blend into the whole.
+On the court side, the intimate collective character and the human scale are important.
+The care rooms cannot be read individually, but blend into the whole.
 Despite the different appearances, the building is one ensemble, where quality of life for the residents comes first.

 facts & figures